duckduckgo/duckduckgo-documentation/duckduckhack/api-answers/forum-lookup.md

 ## Create a New Instant Answer

-In Codio, load the terminal, and change into your repository home directory:
+In Codio, load the terminal, and change into the Spice repository's home directory, `zeroclickinfo-spice`:

-(Screenshot of clicking terminal)
+[Screenshot of clicking terminal]

 ```
 [08:17 PM codio@border-carlo workspace ]$ cd zeroclickinfo-spice
 ```

 The `duckpan` tool helps make and test Instant Answers.
-To create a new Instant Answer template, run **`duckpan new`**:
+To create new Spice boilerplate, run **`duckpan new`**:

 ```
 [08:18 PM codio@border-carlo zeroclickinfo-spice {master}]$ duckpan new